-2.0.0.2 The District Council's aspiration, as stated in its Core Strategy, is that approximately 700 new dwellings should be built in the ten Category 2 Local Service Villages during the Plan period (2011-2031) and that each of those LSVs may yield up to 12% of the total.
-No formal targets have been set but each village has been asked to determine what level of new housing is appropriate and sustainable for itself.
+2.0.0.2 The District Council's aspiration, as stated in its Core Strategy, is that approximately 700 new dwellings should be built in the ten Category 2 Local Service Villages during the Plan period (2011-2031) of which no more than around 12% should be provided in any individual settlement, which equates to approximately 84 dwellings.
+No formal housing targets have been set in the Core Strategy.
+However, the Plan sets out the level of new housing that is felt appropriate and sustainable in the Parish.

-2.0.0.3 In Tysoe, since the beginning of the Plan period in 2011 to the end of 2017, 20 new dwellings were built, a rate of slightly less than three per year.
-In addition, applications for a further 25 houses have been granted but not yet built.
+2.0.0.3 In Tysoe, since the beginning of the Plan period in 2011 to the end of 2018,24 new dwellings were built, a rate of three per year.
+In addition, applications for a further 20 houses have been granted but not yet built.

 2.0.0.4 In preparing this Plan some 16 potential development sites were independently assessed.
 Of these three were assessed as providing a "good opportunity for development", (i.e. development on the site would cause only minor damage or disruption to the natural environment, the biodiversity, community and heritage assets or infrastructure).
-These sites were assessed to have the potential to yield up to 18 new dwellings at an appropriate density of development.
+These sites were assessed to have the potential to yield approximately 18 new dwellings at an appropriate density of development.

-2.0.0.5 This capacity for a further 18 new dwellings, in addition to the applications already granted, would potentially give 43 new houses in the balance of the Plan period or approximately three per year.
+2.0.0.5 This capacity for a further 18 new dwellings, in addition to the applications already granted, would potentially give 38 new houses in the balance of the Plan period or approximately three per year.
 This is believed to be both appropriate and sustainable.

 2.0.0.6 It is possible, probably likely, that the District Council's housing target numbers in its Core Strategy will come under pressure before 2031 and that this may cause a re-assessment of housing numbers in the LSVs.
-In anticipation of this two Reserve Sites have been identified, outside the Built-up Area Boundary (BUAB, a boundary around the built form outside of which development will not be supported).
+In anticipation of this two Reserve Sites have been identified, outside the Built-up Area Boundary (BUAB, a boundary around the built form outside of which development will not generally be supported).
 Together these may yield up to 21 additional dwellings if they are developed.
-It is stressed that this should only happen if the housing numbers anticipated in this Plan were to come under pressure from the District Council.
+These Reserve Sites will only be released in the circumstances set out in Policy CS.16D of the Core Strategy 2011-2031.

 2.0.0.7 In addition to "market housing" considerations, a need for affordable housing in Tysoe has been identified through the Housing Needs Survey, conducted in late 2016 [3] and from the District Council's housing waiting list.
-This indicates a need for up to 19 dwellings for people with a local connection.
-This need could be partially met by development, but we would also be looking for non-commercial participation.
-A possible partnership may lie with the Tysoe Utility Trust which owns land at Feoffee Farm on Main Street and which has relevant charitable aims.
-The site was previously identified by Stratford District Council as a potential site for development, and any future dialogue with the Trust is likely to take place on this basis [4].
+This indicates a need for up to 27 dwellings for people with a local connection.
+This need could be partially met by development on Site 3 (see 6.3.0.6) [4].